How to Enable or Disable Tracking Prevention in Microsoft Edge

 - Toggle the switch back to On.

-Edge will start blocking trackers on that website again.
+Edge will then resume blocking trackers on that website.

 Viewing Blocked Trackers: See What Edge Protected You From

-Are you curious about how many trackers Edge has blocked?
-You can see a detailed list.
-Knowing what is being blocked helps you understand why tracking prevention is important.
-It shows you how much companies try to track you.
+Curious about how many trackers Edge has blocked?
+You can view a detailed list, which helps illustrate why tracking prevention is important and how extensively companies try to track you.

 To see blocked trackers: